Pablo Picasso: Auction history

 Several paintings by Picasso rank among the most expensive paintings in the world.
 Garçon à la pipe sold for US$104 million at Sotheby's on 4 May 2004.
 Dora Maar au Chat sold for US$95.2 million at Sotheby's on 3 May 2006.
 On 4 May 2010, Nude, Green Leaves and Bust was sold at Christie's for US$106.5 million.
 The 1932 work, which depicts Picasso's mistress Marie-Thérèse Walter reclining and as a bust, was in the personal collection of Los Angeles philanthropist Frances Lasker Brody, who died in November 2009.
 On 11 May 2015 his painting Women of Algiers set the record for the highest price ever paid for a painting when it sold for US$179.3 million at Christie's in New York.

 On 21 June 2016, a painting by Pablo Picasso titled Femme Assise (1909) sold for £43.2 million ($63.4 million) at Sotheby's London, exceeding the estimate by nearly $20 million, setting a world record for the highest price ever paid at auction for a Cubist work.

 On 17 May 2017, The Jerusalem Post in an article titled "Picasso Work Stolen By Nazis Sells for $45 Million at Auction" reported the sale of a portrait painted by Picasso, the 1939 Femme assise, robe bleu, which was previously misappropriated during the early years of WWII.
 The painting has changed hands several times since its recovery, most recently through auction in May 2017 at Christie's in New York City.

 In March 2018, his Femme au Béret et à la Robe Quadrillée (1937), a portrait of Marie-Thérèse Walter, sold for £49.8m at Sotheby's in London.

 In pop culture

 In the 1996 movie Surviving Picasso, Picasso is portrayed by actor Anthony Hopkins.
 Picasso is also a character in Steve Martin's 1993 play, Picasso at the Lapin Agile.
 In A Moveable Feast by Ernest Hemingway, Hemingway tells Gertrude Stein that he would like to have some Picassos, but cannot afford them.
 Later in the book, Hemingway mentions looking at one of Picasso's paintings.
 He refers to it as Picasso's nude of the girl with the basket of flowers, possibly related to Young Naked Girl with Flower Basket.

 Picasso is portrayed by Antonio Banderas in the 2018 season of Genius, which focuses on his life and art.

 In the 2011 film Midnight in Paris, which was directed by Woody Allen, Picasso (portrayed by Marcial Di Fonzo Bo) appears as a member of the 1920s Parisian art circles.

+In the song "Pablo Picasso", written by Jonathan Richman, the singer compares his loneliness living in New York to the life of the painter.
+In a 1980 interview, Richman stated that the song was inspired by his own adolescent "self-consciousness" with women.